Editors' note: This review was updated October 29, 2013, to cover the features added in the latest version.

-Vine for iOS is a new social networking app that revolves around making short 6-second video loops with sound and then sharing them with others.
+Vine for iOS is a new social-networking app that revolves around making short 6-second video loops with sound and then sharing them with others.
 But once Instagram added 15-second video clips with filters in a recent update, Vine needed to differentiate itself to get people to stay onboard.
 This latest update will definitely help.

-The home feed is the place to view the latest videos from people you follow, and as you swipe to scroll, you'll see you can do familiar actions letting you "like" a video, make comments, or revine a video (Vine's version of the retweet function).
-What's really neat about the home feed is that as you scroll, each video starts playing automatically while you have it on screen, while scrolling to the next video automatically stops the previous one and starts the new one.
+The Home feed is the place to view the latest videos from people you follow, and as you swipe to scroll, you'll see you can do familiar actions letting you "like" a video, make comments, or revine a video (Vine's version of the retweet function).
+What's really neat about the Home feed is that as you scroll, each video starts playing automatically while you have it on screen, while scrolling to the next video automatically stops the previous one and starts the new one.
 This automatic setup makes for a seamless experience as you scroll through and look at user-made videos.
 In fact, it's one of the advantages Vine has over Instagram; without having to worry about photos in the feed, people can quickly watch video after video.

 The Explore page is a great way to see how other people are using Vine.
 There are links at the top for popular videos and videos that are currently trending.
 There's also a list of Channels, so you can browse through videos by specific category, like Comedy, Cats, or Food.
-At the very bottom of the page, there's a useful grid of common hash tags, if you want to drill down to specific topics.
+At the very bottom of the page, there's a useful grid of common hash tags, which is convenient.